wendyverdonk93/docs/content/api/payment_methods/post-order-sofort.md

 | customer                        | object | Contains personal information about the customer.                                          |

-Please make sure you check out our dedicated documentation for [SOFORT Banking](/payment-methods/sofort-banking/)
+Read more about [SOFORT Banking](/payment-methods/sofort-banking/) on our documentation page.

 ### Direct